SylvainMontagny/stm32wl-compiler-webApp/README.md

 │   ├── Rt3LE/
 │   │   ├── ecdb86fffde224af-OTAA-CLASS_A-SF7-Unconfirmed.bin
 ```

-**Step 5:** Receive the file
-At the end of the compilation, we send a message through the websocket to the client containing informations about the compilation :
+8. We download the binary file by sending a message through the websocket to the client with informations about the compilation :
 ```json
 {
     "id": "e324p",